 The result was that three Norwegian Knights, Bakke, Lie and Morland was bubbed to Knights in Stockholm on 5: e November 1988.

 Welcome to Priorat Norway

 Priory of Norway is with its 100 knights part of Grand Priory of Scandinavia.
 Also included Priory of Denmark, Priory of Sweden-Finland and Priory of Sweden.
 We are in excess of 500 knights.
 The Knight Templar has its headquarters in Portugal.

 The first Norwegian officers were dubbed to Knights on Karlberg Castle in Stockholm in 1988 under the priory of Sweden.
 Priory of Norway was established as a Commandery in 1994 and became a separate Priory in 1996.
 Priory were established in Hamar area.

-The Knight Templar takes up male and female officers, all categories are represented.
+The Knight Templar takes up male and female officers and NCO, all categories are represented.
 The Knights background as officers or reserve officers come into its own in our work with charity.
 Norwegian Knights are well distributed across the country.
 Management is localized to the Oslo area and is headed by a Grand Prior with the support of a Convention.